WebberZone/contextual-related-posts/readme.txt

 Contextual Related Posts is also available on Github at https://github.com/ajaydsouza/contextual-related-posts So, if you've got some cool feature that you'd like to implement into the plugin or a bug you've been able to fix, consider forking the project and sending me a pull request.

+= Translations =
+Contextual Related Posts is now on Transifex ready for translation courtesy the <a href="http://wp-translations.org/translators-wp-translations/">WP Translations</a>.
+WP-Translations is the place where you will find a number of WordPress amazing Plugins and Themes to make them available in your home language.
+In exchange you will receive credit for your work and will certainly make part of the WP community history in your country.

+If you're a translator, do consider joining the Wp Translations team.

+Visit <a href="https://www.transifex.com/projects/p/contextual-related-posts/">Contextual Related Posts on Transifex</a>.

 == Upgrade Notice ==